-The national averages for 30-year fixed and 15-year fixed refinances both decreased.
-The average rate on 10-year fixed refis, meanwhile, also trended down.
+The average rates for 30-year fixed and 15-year fixed refinances both dropped.
+Meanwhile, the average rate on 10-year fixed refis also were down.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.55 percent, down 8 basis points over the last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.63 percent.
+The average 30-year fixed-refinance rate is 4.73 percent, down 2 basis points over the last week.
+A month ago, the average rate on a 30-year fixed refinance was lower, at 4.59 percent.

 15-year fixed refinance

-The 15-year fixed refi average rate is now 3.77 percent, down 3 basis points since the same time last week.
+The average rate for a 15-year fixed refi is 4.04 percent, down 6 basis points over the last seven days.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $728 per $100,000 borrowed.
-That’s clearly much higher than the monthly payment would be on a 30-year mortgage at that rate, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more quickly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $742 per $100,000 borrowed.
+Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.72 percent, down 5 basis points from a week ago.
+The average rate for a 10-year fixed-refinance loan is 3.99 percent, down 7 basis points since the same time last week.

-Monthly payments on a 10-year fixed-rate refi at 3.72 percent would cost $1,001.56 per month for every $100,000 you borrow.
-If you can manage that hefty monthly payment, you’ll enjoy even more interest cost savings than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.99 percent would cost $1,015.31 per month for every $100,000 you borrow.
+That’s a lot more than the monthly payment on even a 15-year refinance, but in return you’ll pay even less in interest than you would with a 15-year term.

 Where rates are headed